I think you’ll agree when I say, we live in stressful times.

 It’s an easy mistake to make.
 In fact, chronic stress may lead to burnout.
 Sometimes it does, and sometimes it doesn’t.

 But knowing the difference is crucial.
 That’s because coming out of burnout requires a different approach from stress management.

 Luckily, you can always tell the two apart because stress and burnout feel quite different.

-When we’re stressed we are really engaged with our work.
-We have a strong sense of urgency and are hyperactive.
+When you are stressed you are really engaged with our work.
+You have a strong sense of urgency and are hyperactive.

-On the other hand, when we face burnout we disengage from our work.
-We’re beyond the point of caring and put little effort into our tasks.
+On the other hand, when you face burnout you disengage from our work.
+You are beyond the point of caring and put little effort into your tasks.

 The WHO defines burnout using 3 dimensions.
-Anybody who is experiencing burnout would agree with the statements:
+Anybody who is experiencing burnout would agree with these statements:

 - I am exhausted.